NREL/OpenStudio-user-documentation/docs/help/finding_model_data.md

 * Provides consistent, detailed inputs to drive decision-making
 * Searchable and readily available within applications

 The BCL window gives you access to an online repository of building energy modeling data and scripts called the [Building Component Library](https://bcl.nrel.gov/).
 Although you can access the BCL website on its own, OpenStudio has integrated access to the BCL from within the application.
-You can access this through the “Window” menu.
+You can access this through the "Window" menu.

 You will be prompted for an API key the first time you open this window, unless you have already used BCL functionality in the SketchUp Plug-in.
 [Instructions for finding your API Key](../getting_started/getting_started.md#connecting-with-the-building-component-library) are in the "Getting Started" section.